RPIP-80: Exit Requests, Triggering Exits, and Minipool Penalties Source

 • If a minipool’s delegate does not support triggered exits and it has been requested to exit for at least cooperative_exit_phase, the protocol SHALL allow anyone to prove that the validator has not exited (beacon state proof: exit_epoch = FAR_FUTURE_EPOCH).

-• If such a proof is provided, the penalty of the minipool SHALL be increased by did_not_exit_penalty and requested_eth SHALL be decreased by the expected user capital of that validator.
+• If such a proof is provided, the penalty of the minipool SHALL be increased by did_not_exit_penalty and requested_exit_eth SHALL be decreased by that validator’s expected user capital.

-• Another such proof and penalty SHALL only be possible once did_not_exit_cooldown has passed and the validator was requested to exit another time.
+• Another such proof and penalty SHALL only be possible once did_not_exit_cooldown has passed and the validator has been requested to exit again.

 Rationale